One-word inspiration: Home

 My illustrated life story and what did I learn?

-I survived, but was deprived of the first important bonding giving me a sense of insecurity that have been a life long battle for me to come over.
+I survived but was deprived of the first important bonding giving me a sense of insecurity that has been a lifelong battle for me to come over.

 My first home 1951-54

-The first home was a three rooms flat in a working class area of Copenhagen called Bispebjerg or 2400 North West.
+The first home was a three room flat in a working-class area of Copenhagen called Bispebjerg or 2400 North West.
 I have a memory of the steps to the cellar.
 I thought it was a slide and was disappointed to be stuck on my trouser seat.

 I lived there my first three years and I have good memories of a loving mother and a father who worked in a factory not far from there.
 We waved him goodbye from a window and he drove away on his motorbike.